wso2/docs-mi/en/docs/reference/connectors/salesforce-connectors/sf-inbound-endpoint-example.md

 The Salesforce streaming Inbound Endpoint allows you to perform various operations on Salesforce streaming data.

 The [Salesforce streaming API](https://developer.salesforce.com/docs/atlas.en-us.api_streaming.meta/api_streaming/intro_stream.htm) receives notifications based on the changes that happen to Salesforce data with respect to a SOQL (Salesforce Object Query Language) query you define, in a secured and scalable way.
-For more information, navigate to [Salesforce streaming documentation](https://developer.salesforce.com/docs/atlas.en-us.202.0.api_streaming.meta/api_streaming/quick_start_workbench.htm).
+For more information, go to the [Salesforce streaming documentation](https://developer.salesforce.com/docs/atlas.en-us.202.0.api_streaming.meta/api_streaming/quick_start_workbench.htm).

 ## What you'll build